ahmedmeshref/layer4-load-balancer/README.md

 ### Run App

 From your terminal, run the application with ```npm start```.
-- Application instances can be access throug following endpoints [http://localhost:5000](http://localhost:5000), [http://localhost:4000](http://localhost:4000).
+Two Application instances are going to be created.
+App can be accessed on [http://localhost:8888](http://localhost:8888).
-- Haproxy will be running hte app on [http://localhost:8888](http://localhost:8888).

 ### Test load balancer

-Run the python script 'req.py' which sends 1000 requests to the application.
+Run the python script [req.py]("https://github.com/ahmedmeshref/layer4-load-balancer/blob/main/req.py"), which sends 1000 requests to the application.
 Ha Proxy will use the two app servers interchangeably.